ixjf/MSIRGB/README.md

 ## Hue wheel (ported from [nagisa/msi-rgb](https://github.com/nagisa/msi-rgb))
 ![animation of hue wheel](https://thumbs.gfycat.com/CanineShorttermAdamsstaghornedbeetle-size_restricted.gif)

 This example can be found in examples/hue_wheel.py.
 It requires you to install Python.
-In order to run the example, you need to set an environment variable in the command line beforehand pointing to MSIRGB's EXE, like this: `set MSIRGB_PATH=path_to_exe`
+In order to run the example, you need to set an environment variable in the command line beforehand pointing to MSIRGB's EXE, like this: `set MSIRGB_PATH=path_to_exe`.
+Please see that you don't add quotation marks to the path.

 # License
  The code is licensed under the ISC license - the same one that [nagisa/msi-rgb](https://github.com/nagisa/msi-rgb) uses.
 You're free to use, modify, redistribute and even use it in any commercial projects so long as you keep the copyright notice. **Be aware that this means I provide no warranty whatsoever should your motherboard malfunction**.